trumank/mint/README.md

 ## Using integrated mod support again

-If you want to go back to the integrated mod support again, you must uninstall the mods installed by the integration tool.
+If you want to go back to the integrated mod support again, you must uninstall the mods installed by mint.
 Then, launch the game normally.